-Michigan State Spartans Football News - 2013 Michigan State Football Updates
+Michigan State Spartans Football 2014 News and Updates

 The Michigan State Spartans are coming off a school-record six consecutive bowl games under head coach Mark Dantonio.
 The Spartans return seven starters off the nation’s No. 4 defense.
 Rebuilding around the defense will be key however; after losing First-Team All-Big Ten tailback Le’Veon Bell to the NFL, MSU is turning to Riley Bullough to fill the void at that position.

 The Spartans will play four Big Ten conference games at Spartan Stadium in 2013: Indiana Hoosiers Football

 vs. Michigan State Spartans Football (avg. $74) for the Old Brass Spittoon, Purdue Boilermakers Football